 Fifty years ago, sociologists considered protest to be an undemocratic intrusion into politics.
 In the wake of the movements of the 1960s, protest is now seen as an important adjunct to democratic polities and a significant factor in the transition from authoritarian to democratic regimes.
-The study of protest and social movements has mushroomed from a marginalized and almost-dying sub-specialty of social psychology in the 1960s to a large specialty area of sociology in its own right with significant ties to political, organizational, and cultural sociology as well as to social psychology.
+The study of protest and social movements has mushroomed from a marginalized and almost-dying sub-specialty of social psychology in the 1960s to a large specialty area of

+Political Sociology for the 21st Century Research in Political Sociology, Volume 12, 213-244 © 2003 Published by Elsevier Science Ltd. ISSN: 0895-9935/PII: S0895993503120098 sociology in its own right with significant ties to political, organizational, and cultural sociology as well as to social psychology.
 Social movements theorists see protest as "politics by other means," and it is now well recognized that extra-institutional and institutional politics are intertwined and interdependent.

 Since the 1970s, scholars of social movements have developed a productive body of theory and research around the interrelated theoretical orientations generally labeled resource mobilization, political process, and framing theories.
-There are excellent reviews available of these theoretical traditions (e.g. Benford & Snow, 2000; McAdam, McCarthy, & Zald, 1996) and we cannot do justice to them here.
+There are excellent reviews available of these theoretical traditions (e.g. Benford & Snow, 2000; McAdam, McCarthy & Zald, 1996) and we cannot do justice to them here.
 Instead, our agenda is forward-looking, seeking to pick up several key trends in the study of social movements that we believe should be important in the coming decades.
 All involve transcending old categories and boundaries and all combine methodological and theoretical advances.
 Partisans view some of these trends as coming from theoretically incompatible standpoints, but we do not.
 Instead, we see them as addressing different important features of a complex reality.
 The field of social movements is broad, and no article of this length can possibly do justice to every significant trend.
-Even with our restricted scope, we have had to cut significant material to meet the word limits of this piece.
-In particular, we had to drop 50% of our original references, which would have placed the trends we identify in broader context and provided more empirical examples.
+Even with our restricted scope, we have had to reduce or eliminate our coverage of some topics to meet the word limits of this piece.
 Despite these limits, we are confident that the trends we highlight are among the most important.

 We treat the first two trends more briefly, and the other two in more detail.
-The first trend is that the case base underlying mainstream social movements theory is expanding beyond the reform movements of Anglo-American and Western Europe.
+The first trend is that the case base underlying mainstream social movements theory is expanding beyond the reform movements of Anglo-America and Western Europe.
 Regionally, "general" theories are beginning to take account of Eastern Europe, Latin America, Asia, and Africa.
 Substantively, ethnic conflict, democratization movements, and revolutions have been added to social reform movements as central topics of concern, and concepts of regime-movement relationships and the organization of protest have been broadened to encompass authoritarian regimes and the complex dependency relations of nations in the world economy.